-If you are interested in applying to be an open source intern at CC, here's a few things that will help:
+If you are interested in applying to be an open source contributor as part of a work program at Creative Commons (CC), here's a few things that will help:

 Here are some resources: